DevExpress-Examples/XAF_Security_E4908/EFCore/Console/Readme.md

 ```
 [Full code](/EFCore/Console/CS/Program.cs#L29)
 ## Step 4.
 Authorize CRUD Operations Based on User Access Rights
 Now you can create a secured **IObjectSpace** instance and use [its data manipulation APIs](https://docs.devexpress.com/eXpressAppFramework/113711/concepts/data-manipulation-and-business-logic/create-read-update-and-delete-data) (for instance, *IObjectSpace.GetObjects*).
+IObjectSpace returns default values (for instance, null) for protected object properties - it is secure even without any custom UI.
+Use the SecurityStrategy.CanRead method to determine when to mask default values with the "Protected Content" placeholder in the UI.

 [](#tab/tabid-csharp)